 There are a few key ongoing expenses that are important to keep in mind when budgeting for your beauty supply store.
 These include beauty supply products, rent or mortgage, utilities, and insurance.

 Inventory will be your biggest ongoing expense, as you'll need to constantly restock your shelves with the latest products.
+Keep a detailed beauty supply store inventory list to ensure you are keeping great selling products in stock and not reordering products that don't sell.
 You'll also need to factor in the cost of shipping and handling when ordering from suppliers.

 Rent or mortgage payments will be another significant ongoing expense.
 If you're leasing space for your store, be sure to factor in the cost of any necessary renovations or build-outs.
 Utilities, such as electricity, gas, and water, will also need to be factored into your budget.